AugustoPeres/personal-website/content/posts/haskell_monte_carlo_tree_search.md

 ## Our type class

 Our type class will ensure that, for every game deriving it, the necessary functions to write the MCTS algorithm and the game loops will exist.
-The code for it is presented below:
+The class is defined below:

 ```haskell
 class (Eq p) =>